galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing.md

 If you are not using the Docker image, simply extract the contents of the zip file into a directory of your choice, and reference that directory when required during the plug-in installation process or when running the SimBank tests that are provided with Galasa.

-If you are using the Docker image, complete the following steps to load and run the docker image:
+If you are using the Docker image, complete the following steps to load and run the Docker image:

 Note: The example uses port `8080` but you can use a different port.